atreyasha/dotfiles/develop.md

 Completed
 ---------

+**DONE** replace tilde with \$HOME for standardization in shell scripts -\> \$HOME is safer as it can be quoted and because it works generally anywhere in a string -\> also allows your code to be more portable

 **DONE** check if possible to flash open dpms when recovering from suspend where lock resulted in dpms down